...

 Remember that happiness in life is all about living in a way that works for you and is meaningful for you, not for how you are perceived to the world around you.

-llama take over at Machu Picchu
+Llama take over at Machu Picchu.

 I hope that after reading this you think a little differently when you see that too-cool-to-be-true picture of something online.